thaycsf/ThayCSF/README.md

 ## Hello internet people! 👩🏽‍💻

 - I'm Thayná, but you can call me Thay. 😄
 - As a software developer at Juntos Somos Mais, I work with back-end software (C#, .NET, ASP NET CORE).
-I've also dabbled in front-end for a while, and I strive to keep improving my skills in this area.
+I've also dabbled in front-end for a while, and I strive to keep improving my skills in the tech area.
 - Any knowledge or constructive criticism is welcome!

 <div align="center">